-Robert De Niro Gets Real About Fatherhood: ‘Sometimes You Want to Kill’ Your Kids
+Robert De Niro Gets Real About Fatherhood: ‘Sometimes You Want To Kill’ Your Kids

 In 2016, the Grammy winner announced that his son, Elliot, had autism.
 That same year, after questioning the dangers of vaccines, he became embroiled in the anti-vaccination controversy, catching heat from both sides of the issue.

-De Niro addressed the matter at length in an interview with the Daily Mail, saying that he simply wanted to know the truth about vaccines.
+De Niro addressed the matter at length in an interview with The Daily Mail, saying that he simply wanted to know the truth about vaccines.
 He had stated that his then-wife had noticed what seemed like an overnight change in their son after he received a vaccination.
 He insisted that he was not anti-vaccine but rather “pro-safe vaccine.”

-In a statement he said that he and Hightower, believed it was “critical that all of the issues surrounding the causes of autism be openly discussed and examined.”
-PEOPLE reported.
+In a statement, he said that he and Hightower believed it was “critical that all of the issues surrounding the causes of autism be openly discussed and examined.”
+People reported.

 De Niro opened the 18th annual Tribeca Film Festival on Wednesday night in New York City’s Apollo Theater.